Brief: This quick tutorial shows you how to go back to Xorg from Wayland in Ubuntu and vice versa.

 Remember that I said Wayland is the default display server in Ubuntu 17.10.
 It also means that there are more than one display servers available.
 And we can simply switch between them.
 No need to install anything new.

-In Ubuntu 17.10, restart your system.
+Restart you Ubuntu system.
 At the login screen, under the password field, you’ll see a gear icon.
 Just click on it and you’ll see two options here.

 The default Ubuntu means it will be using Wayland while Ubuntu on Xorg obviously means it will use Xorg.
 You can select Ubuntu on Xorg to use Xorg here.

 Similarly, you can switch back to Wayland when you feel like it.